ahuh/docker-arm-nginx/README.md

 # Docker ARM NGINX
-Docker image (ARMv7) hosting a NGINX server to secure SickRage, Transmission and qBittorrent.
+Docker image (ARMv7) hosting a NGINX server to secure SickChill, Transmission and qBittorrent.
 For each application, an HTTPS proxy is provided, with basic authentication (login / password).<br />
 <br />
 This project is based on an existing project, modified to work on ARMv7 WD My Cloud EX2 Ultra NAS.<br />
 See GitHub repository: https://github.com/haugene/docker-transmission-openvpn<br />